Everything That You Need To Know About Antioxidants

 - Increased risk of certain cancers, triggered by damaged cell DNA.

-External factors which trigger the free- radical’s formation are poor diet, alcohol, tobacco, smoke, air pollutants, exposure to chemicals like pesticides/drugs and UV exposure and many more.
-In fact, healthy act like "Exercising" also trigger the free-radicals’ formation in our body.
+External factors which trigger the free-radical formations in the body are poor diet, alcohol, tobacco, smoke, air pollutants, exposure to chemicals like pesticides/drugs and UV exposure and many more.
+In fact, healthy act like "exercising" also trigger the free-radicals’ formation in our body.

 What is the solution then?
 Should I stop exercising?

 The Solution is Antioxidants – The Super Man!

-Adding more Antioxidants rich foods in your diet can save you from free-radical damage.
+Adding more antioxidant-rich foods in your diet can save you from free-radical damage.

-Antioxidants are stable molecules containing paired electron and can share an electron to the free radical, thus stabilizing it.
+Antioxidants are stable molecules containing paired electron and can share an electron with the free radical, thus stabilizing it.
 Antioxidants are supplement foods that neutralize and remove the free radicals from the bloodstream and this prevents free radicals from attacking other cells and triggering the degenerating diseases.

 What all other benefits of Antioxidants?

 - Sunburn protection – Vitamin-C, Vitamin-E, and selenium antioxidants have been proven to decrease the effect of the sun on the skin and actually prevent further damage.

-- Anti-Aging - Prevent the skin cells damage, also preserves tissue elasticity and slows down the aging and hardening of tissues associated with oxidation.
+- Anti-Aging - Prevent the skin cells from damage and also preserves tissue elasticity and slows down the aging and hardening of tissues associated with oxidation.

-- Cardiovascular Disease – Antioxidants prevent heart disease & stroke by raising HDL (so-called good cholesterol).
+- Cardiovascular Diseases – Antioxidants prevent heart diseases & stroke by raising HDL (so-called good cholesterol).

 - Reduces the risk of cancer – Studies have found that people who eat more fruits and veggies have a lower risk of cancer.
 It’s a delicious way to cut your cancer risk!